2019 Annual Report

 The Victim Services Unit works with local, state and regional agencies including the Center for Abused Persons, the Center for Children, the Criminal Injuries Compensation Board, and Victims Information and Notification Everyday (VINE) to ensure victims understand their rights and have access to counseling and compensation.

-The Narcotics Enforcement Section (NES), commanded by Lt.
-Ben Voorhaar, works covertly and aggressively to disrupt drug trafficking in Charles County.
+The Narcotics Enforcement Section (NES), commanded by Lieutenant Ben Voorhaar, works covertly and aggressively to disrupt drug trafficking in Charles County.
 The effective disruption of drug trafficking is vital to the reduction of crime overall.
 The section includes the Major Narcotics Unit and the Narcotics Street Enforcement Unit.
-In 2018, NES investigations led to the seizure of 38 pounds of marijuana, 14 grams of PCP, 156 DU of oxycodone, 18 grams of heroin, 118.3 grams of crack cocaine, 137.2 grams of cocaine, 3 grams of MDMA, 45 handguns, 16 rifles, and about $124,972.43 in cash.
+In 2019, NES investigations led to executing 114 search warrants and the seizure of 82 firearms, 6 vehicles (valued at approximately $152,681.00), $84,980.08 in currency, 130 grams of cocaine, 230 grams of crack cocaine, 302 grams of heroin, 31 doses of LSD, and 12.9 pounds of marijuana.

 Corrections Division: The responsibility of keeping inmates at the Charles County Detention Center (CCDC) secure rests with the CORRECTIONS DIVISION under the command of Director Brandon Foster and Deputy Director Robert Studds.
-The CCDC is a secure facility that opened in 1995 and stretches 135,000 feet with 203 cells.
-In 2018, Corrections processed 7,906 arrests through intake and booked 2,632 incarcerated individuals into the facility.
-The CCDC maintained an average daily population of 306 inmates.
+The CCDC is a secure facility that opened in 1995 and stretches 135,000 square feet with 203 cells.
+In 2019, Corrections processed 7,556 arrests through intake and booked 2,376 incarcerated individuals into the facility.
+The CCDC maintained an average daily population of 223 inmates.

 The Custody and Security Section, commanded by Captain Ryan Ross, is responsible for internal and external security of the facilities.
 This section is comprised of four security teams which are the main operational element of the Corrections Division.